ItsDoable/ImageGeneration/README.md

 # ImageGeneration
-Work on image generation by GAN, AE, and Diffusion architecture.
+Work on image generation by GAN and AE architecture.